kevinom/api-samples-savings/README.md

 This Node.js application calculates a savings account balance, given a fixed interest rate and annual deposits.
 Use this application to create an endpoint for the IBM API Connect gateway.

+Change the application name in the IBM Cloud Deploy stage to **savingsample**

 You can test a deployed copy of this API on IBM Cloud: https://savingsample.mybluemix.net

 To build and run your own copy of the `savings` application: